- Guidance Documents

 - Risk management measures and operational conditions for building of exposure scenarios, including guidance on how to determine the effectiveness of risk management measures and how to make use of the risk management library initially set up during the development of the current guidance (Chapter R.13).

-- Exposure estimation related to consumers (Chapter R.15)
+- Exposure assessment related to consumers including releases from articles (Chapter R.15)

-- Chapter R.17 and Chapter R.18 provide guidance on exposure estimates related to life cycle stages subsequent to identified uses (releases from articles and releases from waste life stage).
+- Chapter R.18 provides guidance on exposure estimates related to waste life stage.

 - Chapter R.20 explains the terms that are essential for the understanding of the Guidance.